 Beyond the landscape, adding a deck, patio, or porch to your home’s outdoor area contributes to its attractiveness and offers outdoor living space.
 For best results, install a clearly defined patio that’s easily accessible and easy to care for.
 Additions like a fire pit, outdoor kitchen, flagstone pavers, and sliding door access to the home are great ideas, too.

 When shopping for a fixer-upper and planning your budget, there are some projects that should probably be avoided because they can become cost-prohibitive.
 As you shop the market, look for houses that won’t require siding, foundation, deck, or septic work.
 Mold or asbestos removal can be quite expensive, too.
 Though a little less expensive, electrical, water tank, and HVAC renovation can quickly become pricey endeavors.

 When it comes to ROI, some projects are worth it while others won’t give you much return.
 If you want to earn money with a fixer-upper, it’s best to avoid anything “upscale,” like a grand entranceway or expensive bathroom and kitchen fixtures.
 Stick with universal design — simplicity and accessibility — for the best ROIs.

 Still Think a Fixer-Upper Is for You?

 There’s a lot to learn before you go out and buy your first fixer-upper home, so avoid making decisions on a whim.
 Look at many houses and compare their total revamp costs before choosing one.
+And, utilizing online resources like HomeAdvisor can help you get a good idea of the cost of remodeling and upgrading prior to purchase.
 The good news is that the remodeling industry is expected to grow by 2% per year until at least 2025.
 It really is a great time to enter the real estate market, and you can enjoy the benefits of a fixer-upper home if you take the right steps along the way.